-Inadequate or Incorrect Training Injury Claim
+Specialists in Inadequate Training Injury Claim

 A major responsibility of all employers is to keep their employees safe.
-Sadly, there are still thousands of injuries and accidents that happen in the workplace each year and, though many are only minor, some result in significant injury or even death.
+Sadly, there are still thousands of injuries and accidents that happen in the workplace each year, and, though many are only minor, some result in significant injury or even death.

-Employers are responsible for keeping equipment in a safe operating condition, including maintaining and inspecting equipment regularly for damage or wear, but even the best equipment cannot keep you safe if you were not properly trained in its use.
+Employers are responsible for keeping equipment in a safe operating condition, including maintaining and inspecting equipment regularly for damage or wear, but even the best equipment cannot keep you safe if you were not adequately trained in its use.